josmar-crwdstffng/angular/packages/docs/web_workers/web_workers.md

 third is the method itself, and the fourth (which is optional) is the return Type of that method.
 The MessageBroker handles serializing / deserializing your parameters and return types using angular's serializer.
 However, at the moment the serializer only knows how to serialize angular classes like those used by `Renderer2`.
-If you're passing anything other than those types around in your application you can handle serialization yourself and then use the `PRIMITIVE` type to tell the MessageBroker to avoid serializing your data.
+If you are passing anything other than those types around in your application you can handle serialization yourself and then use the `PRIMITIVE` type to tell the MessageBroker to avoid serializing your data.

 The last thing that happens is that the client calls `runOnService` with the name of the method it wants to run,